View basket (0 items $0.00)

 Ellen Saltonstall: It is true that many people think that twists are contraindicated.
 However, we have found that twists are very beneficial and carry little, if any, risk.
 Twists give such a symmetrical pressure to the vertebral body that it’s not a fracture risk.
 And even though doctors caution their patients with osteoporosis never to do any twisting, there seems to be no actual evidence that twists are bad in and of themselves.

 Loren Fishman: If you have certain other spine conditions, like a herniated disk, twists can be a problem.
-However, if all you have is osteoporosis, there’s almost no other way of developing strength and stimulate bone growth than exposing that vertebra to some pressure.
+However, if all you have is osteoporosis, there’s almost no other way of developing strength and stimulating bone growth than exposing that vertebra to some pressure.
 We do have to avoid forward bends in people with osteoporosis, and the side bends they can do are limited.
 So twisting the vertebra is one of the few ways to get all of the vertebrae under some compression and stimulate bone growth in the vertebrae.
 This is extremely important, because so many osteoporosis fractures happen in the vertebrae.

 Over the last 10 years, we have given yoga practices including twists to many, many people, generally over the age of 65, almost all of whom have had significant osteoporosis.
 This has been well over 30,000 hours of yoga.
-There hasn’t been a single incidence of fracture, In fact, nothing bad has happened.
+There hasn’t been a single incidence of fracture.
+In fact, nothing bad has happened.
 We haven’t had one thing go wrong.
 This is something that both yoga teachers and yoga practitioners should know.

-Ellen Saltonstall: Of course, the key to getting the benefits of yoga is to ensure that the yoga postures are done with proper alignment.
+Ellen Saltonstall: Of course, the key to getting the benefits of yoga for osteoporosis is to ensure that the yoga postures are done with proper alignment.
 Every joint in the body and every part of the body has an optimal alignment and this is a scientific process.
 There are several yoga styles that emphasize this precision of alignment.
 If the joints are aligned properly, not only do you get best stimulus of the bones, but you have much better balance too.
 So one example is the tops of the arms and the tops of the legs, i.e. the upper arm bone and the thigh bone, both move back in the sockets of the joints and when they are rooted firmly in the sockets of the joints, the congruency of the joints is better, it’s stronger.

-Another example of an alignment that we often use is that the chest bones lifts up, and this prevents that stoop forward posture that is commonly seen in osteoporosis.
+Another example of an alignment that we often use is that the chest bone lifts up, and this prevents that stoop forward posture that is commonly seen in osteoporosis.
 So those are just two examples of alignment, of course, there are a lot of alignment-based instructions that we give when teaching people with osteoporosis that are key to getting the best, and safest, results.
 For people with osteoporosis, simply practicing yoga, without proper attention to alignment, might not be such a good idea.

 Nothing in this interview should be construed as medical advice.
 Osteoporosis is a serious condition, always consult a doctor about any medical concerns and before starting any exercise regimen.